 God and human beings are connected by a spiritual link (spirituality).
 These components may be represented by a figure resembling an American football goalpost.
 The sector above the horizontal post represents the supernatural side of reality we call heaven, and the lower section the natural side we call the world.
 The obvious distinction between the natural and supernatural sides of reality involved in spirituality is critical to understanding the role of the Adventist hermeneutical vision for spirituality and the church.
 But first, consider how the classical Christian vision (based on Greek philosophy and perpetuated by Christian tradition) operates in shaping Christian spirituality.

 a.
 Heaven and Earth.
 When Christ was born, the widely accepted cosmology was Neoplatonism.
-As present-day evolutionism expanded Charles Darwin’s seminal ideas, Neoplatonism worked out Plato’s cosmic views in early Christianity.
-Likewise, as evolutionary cosmology determines what we accept as real or not, so in the first centuries A.D., Neoplatonism determined what Christians accepted as real.
+Just as present-day evolutionism expanded Charles Darwin’s seminal ideas, Neoplatonism worked out Plato’s cosmic views in early Christianity.
+Likewise, as evolutionary cosmology determines what we accept as real, so in the first centuries A.D., Neoplatonism determined what Christians accepted as real.

 To return to the American football goalpost illustration, heaven and God would be above the horizontal bar, and the world below it.
 Platonic cosmology taught that while heaven was eternal, unchanging, and timeless, the world was transitory, changing, and temporal.
 Timeless reality was true reality (ultimate reality), and temporal reality was simply not real (illusory reality).